danosyrus/djs-handler/README.md

 Ultimate, Efficient, Slash command handler for Discord bots.
 # Credits
 Made by : dano#4938<br>
-Support me and follow me for more this of stuff :)
+Support me and follow me for more interesting projects :)

 ## Thanks, If You're Using This <3.